stonepros/stone/doc/rados/operations/health-checks.rst

 running a repair operation, and the restarting it.
 For example, if ``osd.123`` needed to be updated,::

-  systemctl stop ceph-osd@123
+  systemctl stop stone-osd@123
-  ceph-bluestore-tool repair --path /var/lib/ceph/osd/ceph-123 systemctl start ceph-osd@123
+  stone-bluestore-tool repair --path /var/lib/stone/osd/stone-123 systemctl start stone-osd@123

 This warning can be disabled with::

-  ceph config set global bluestore_warn_on_no_per_pool_omap false
+  stone config set global bluestore_warn_on_no_per_pool_omap false

 BLUESTORE_NO_PER_PG_OMAP
 __________________________